South Dakota woman sentenced in 1981 death of infant son

 People are also reading…

-A psychologist who interviewed Bentaas as part of a forensic psychiatric evaluation diagnosed her with “complete pregnancy denial," saying she did not recognize her pregnancy until she woke up in the middle of the night in the pains of childbirth.
+A psychiatrist who interviewed Bentaas as part of a forensic psychiatric evaluation diagnosed her with “complete pregnancy denial syndrome," saying she did not recognize her pregnancy until she woke up in the middle of the night in the pains of childbirth.

 The infant's death was uncovered by the curiosity of two men, witnesses said Thursday.
 First, Lee Litz told the court he was test driving a jeep with several friends on Feb.
 28, 1981 when he spotted blankets in a ditch.

-Note: This story has corrected the profession of Dr. Cara Angelotta.
-She is a psychiatrist, not a psychologist.